romulocintra/user-locale-client-hints/README.md

  - show date

 > Note: The preferences ultimately included need to be validated and agreed to by security teams and stakeholders.
-For this proposal, we consider a subset of possible preferences that can be sorted into two categories: DateTime and LanguageRegion.
+For this proposal, we consider a subset of possible preferences, sorted into two categories: DateTime and LanguageRegion.

 ### Client Hints